pogorely/ALICE/README.md

 # ALICE
-Detecting TCR involved in immune responses from single RepSeq datasets
+Detecting TCR involved in immune responses from single RepSeq datasets.

-#Installation
+## About
+Here we provide an R implementation of ALICE approach, described in this [paper](link to arxiv).
 ## Software requirements
 Any OS where R is available (Linux, OS X, Windows), however parallel computing is currently not available on Windows.